dachosen1/formulaic/README.md

 5) Quality checks that resolve a variety of issues -- typos, duplication, lack of contrast, etc. -- while providing a transparent explanation.

-**reduce.existing.formula** trims an existing formula down.
-Users plug an existing formula into the function, then it will undergo the same test as create.formula.
+**reduce.existing.formula** Trims existing formula .
+Users plug an existing formula into the function; then, it will undergo the same test as create.formula.

-**add.backticks** applies backticks the variables needs backticks to be employed in a formula as default.
+**add.backticks** applies backticks to the variables that require backticks to be employed in a formula as default.
 Users can also add backticks to all the variables; however, it is not necessary.

 ### Example